How poor sleep affects your mental health

 • Negative effects on cardiovascular health (increased risk of strokes and heart attacks)

-• Immune damage which can lead to many physical problems
+• Immune damage, which can lead to many physical problems

-Seven steps to improve your sleeping habits
+Eight steps to improve your sleeping habits

 Page clinically reviewed by Dr Natasha Bijlani (FRCPsych, MBBS), Consultant Psychiatrist based at Priory Hospital Roehampton London